 Complete "Complete Edition"

-The fun shooter was released for Xbox One and Playstation 4 almost two years ago, so several additional content was released in the period after the initial release.
-Owners of a Nintendo Switch will be pleased that the "Complete Edition" includes all that additional content.
+The fun shooter was released almost two years ago for Xbox One and Playstation 4, so several additional content appeared in the period after the initial release.
+Owner of one Nintendo Switch will be pleased that the “Complete Edition” contains all that additional content.

 Plants vs. Zombies thrives on its charming wit.
 Source: Spielpunkt